 Supported throughout your training contract by the Graduate Recruitment & Development team

-We will offer full sponsorship of the PGDL and SQE preparation courses and exam fees in addition to an annual maintenance grant of £12,000 per year of study.
+We have partnered with the University of Law to deliver the PGDL and the SQE 1 and 2 preparation courses and exams, providing law and non-law graduates with excellent training and continuous development.
+We offer full sponsorship of the PGDL and SQE 1 and 2 in addition to an annual maintenance grant of £20,000 per year of study.

 Keeping in touch with our future trainees

 Being a future trainee at Weil is the start of your journey to becoming a qualified lawyer, so we want our future trainees to feel like part of the firm from the moment they accept a training contract.
-We invite our future trainees to attend social and networking events throughout the year, a few examples include; our summer party and festive dinner.
+We invite our future trainees to attend social and networking events throughout the year, a few examples include; our summer and festive parties.
 We will send you a calendar of events with your training contract offer.

-Online video interview
+Pre-recorded video interview

-Training Contract offer
+Training contract offer